 Chris Knobbe, MD

-Chris A. Knobbe is associate clinical professor emeritus, formerly of the University of Texas Southwestern Medical Center, Department of Ophthalmology.
+Chris A. Knobbe is associate clinical professor emeritus, formerly of the Department of Ophthalmology at the University of Texas Southwestern Medical Center.
 Dr. Knobbe, a Weston A. Price acolyte since 2013, is known primarily for his hypothesis and research connecting Westernized diets to the potentially blinding eye disease, age-related macular degeneration (AMD), which currently affects 196 million people worldwide.
-In recent years, Knobbe’s research has become deeply invested in the devastating effects of seed oils (‘vegetable oils’) and their unequaled contributions to Westernized disease, including heart disease, hypertension, stroke, cancers, type 2 diabetes, metabolic syndrome, obesity and other chronic diseases.
-Knobbe and colleagues have a published paper regarding his revolutionary hypothesis and supportive research regarding macular degeneration.
-Knobbe is the author of the book, Ancestral Dietary Strategy to Prevent and Treat Macular Degeneration, and he is a frequent speaker to both medical and lay audiences.
+In recent years, Knobbe’s research has been devoted the devastating effects of seed oils (‘vegetable oils’) and their unequaled contributions to Westernized disease, including heart disease, hypertension, stroke, cancers, type 2 diabetes, metabolic syndrome, obesity and other chronic diseases.
+Knobbe and colleagues have published a paper about his revolutionary hypothesis and supportive research regarding macular degeneration.
+Knobbe is the author of the book Ancestral Dietary Strategy to Prevent and Treat Macular Degeneration, and he is a frequent speaker to both medical and lay audiences.
 Knobbe is a physician and ophthalmologist, certified by the American Board of Ophthalmology, since 1997.
 He is founder and president of Cure AMD Foundation where he is also available via the nonprofit’s official website, CureAMD.org.

 SEED OIL APOCALYPSE: ARE ‘VEGETABLE OILS’ THE UNIFYING MECHANISM FOR